 Different Types of Jobs as a Medical Biller

-Depending on employer requirements, graduates of the Medical Administration and Billing Diploma Program at Dorsey Schools may qualify for a variety of medical biller jobs that include medical coder, health information clerk, health information technician, health information specialist, medical records clerk, and medical records technician.
+Depending on employer requirements, graduates of the Medical Administration and Billing Diploma Program at Dorsey Schools may qualify for a variety of medical biller jobs that include medical coder, health information clerk, health information specialist, medical records clerk, medical secretary, and medical records technician.
 Starting a career as a medical biller is a great introduction to the healthcare field, where you can gain a lot of experience and later advance your responsibilities/duties and go back to school to further your education for additional career opportunities.

-Medical Administration and Billing Diploma Program at Dorsey Schools
+Medical Administration and Billing diploma program at Dorsey Schools

 The Medical Administration and Billing Diploma Program at Dorsey Schools is designed to provide students with the knowledge and hands-on training for a career in medical billing.
 The course’s curriculum includes training in computer technology, medical terminology, anatomy and physiology, records and database management, medical billing and coding, and more.
 During the last module of the program, each student will go out on externship for the opportunity to apply the skills they have learned throughout their training in an actual occupational setting (such as a doctor’s office, long-term facility, or another medical facility).
 Although certification isn’t included in the curriculum, our program will help prepare students to go on to challenge a national certification exam, and a one-time sit fee is included in the tuition.
-For more information on Dorsey Schools’ Medical Administration and Billing Diploma Program, click here.
+For more information on Dorsey Schools’ Medical Administration and Billing diploma program, click here.

 The Medical Administration and Billing Program is offered at the following Dorsey Schools campus locations: Dearborn, MI; Farmington Hills, MI; Lansing, MI; Madison Heights, MI; Roseville, MI; Saginaw, MI; Southgate, MI; Waterford-Pontiac, MI; and Wayne, MI.